-Notice of the draft decisions on the agenda and general voting ballot for the Annual General Meeting of Shareholders of AUGA Group AB, a company undergoing restructuring, Convened on 29th August 2025
+Notice of the draft decisions on the agenda and general voting ballot for the Annual General Meeting of Shareholders of AUGA Group AB, a company undergoing restructuring, convened on 29th August 2025

 As previously announced, the Annual General Meeting of Shareholders of AUGA group, AB, a company undergoing restructuring (legal entity code 126264360, registered office at Konstitucijos Ave.
 21C, Vilnius, hereinafter – the “Company”) is convened on the initiative and decision of the Company’s Board on 29th August 2025 at 10:00 AM (hereinafter – the “Meeting”).
-The Company also publishes the general voting ballot.
+With this notice, the Company announces the proposed resolutions on items 5-6 of the agenda, together with additional information, and provides an updated general voting ballot.

 Agenda of the Meeting: